Newfoundland and Labrador Auto Insurance Requirements

 Impaired Driving Penalties in Newfoundland

 Driving under impaired conditions is strictly prohibited in NL and attracts penalties.
-The following penalties would apply if a novice driver gets caught driving with BAC more than 0.
+The following penalties would apply if a novice driver gets caught driving with a BAC of more than 0.

 - Second-time offender: The driving license is suspended for 4 months and the driver has to complete the Think First alcohol education program.